PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 18:32:10
+Last updated: 2024-04-02 18:33:18
-Random Quote: A fine quotation is a diamond on the finger of a man of wit, and a pebble in the hand of a fool. - Joseph Roux
+Random Quote: Friendship improves happiness and abates misery, by the doubling of our joy and the dividing of our grief. - Cicero